-In the Metropolitan Museum of Art there are two small but remarkable woodcut prints: a Crucifixion and a double portrait of Saint Thomas and Saint Bartholomew.
-Each print is rendered in the impossibly detailed style developed in the 15th century by artists like Albrecht Durer, where polished blocks of fruit wood were painstaking inscribed with a negative image, and a thick ink of finely ground lampblack and oil captured the transfer with an incredibly fine resolution.
+Two small but remarkable woodcut prints live in the Metropolitan Museum of Art: a Crucifixion and a double portrait of Saint Thomas and Saint Bartholomew.
+Each print is rendered in the hyper-detailed style developed in the 15th century by artists like Albrecht Durer, made possible by painstaking inscription of the negative image on polished blocks of fruit wood, inked with finely ground lampblack mixed to transfer the delicate marks.
 These prints, along with a quick, but surprisingly emotional pen and ink sketch of the Madonna in Mourning, were created between 1518 and 1521, and are attributed to a mysterious artist known only as Monogrammist G.Z.

-The works associated with G.Z. were included as illustrations in publications printed in Basel, Strasbourg and Hagenau, and shows influence of artists of the Danube school of painters and the Strasbourg printmaker Hans Baldung Grien, one of Durer’s most successful students.
-Other than timeframe and association with the Upper Rhine region, we know little else about the artist behind these works.
+The works associated with G.Z. were included as illustrations in publications printed in Basel, Strasbourg and Hagenau, and show the influence of artists of the Danube school of painters and the Strasbourg printmaker Hans Baldung Grien, one of Durer’s most successful students.
+Other than the timeframe and association with the Upper Rhine region, we know little else about the artist behind these works.

 Aside from the obvious matching initials, it’s a sensible triangulation, with Nagler and Von der Osten, taking into account local artistic influences on Zehender’s work to place him in the locations where monogrammist G.Z. was published and vice versa.
 But like most art history mysteries, this topic is firmly in the academic combat zone, and the synthesis of these two artists was contested in 2021 by Dürer specialist and Chief Curator at Vienna’s Albertina Museum, Christof Metzger.
 In his passionate and vivid article Alle Wege führen nach Rom, (all roads lead to Rome), Metzger uses a little-known sketch by G.Z., Three views of Marcus Aurelius’s Equestrian Monument, to place G.Z. in Rome in 1521, and refers to the coniferous wood used in the panel for a boldly colored double portrait of a married couple, (the Upper Rhine region preferred deciduous) to argue that G.Z. never returned to Basel, splitting their career trajectory and work from that of Zehender.